carbon-design-system/carbon/docs/guides/support.md

 </details>

-After all that, move the issue to the backlog pipeline in zenhub and then you're done! 🎉
+After all that, move the issue to the backlog and then you're done! 🎉

 #### type: question ❓